AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/global-form-validation-rules.md

 >[!NOTE]
 >
->Marketo Engage offers a defined blocklist of free consumer email domains that are blocked when using our pre-loaded "Consumer Email Domain Blocklist" rule.
+>Marketo Engage has a defined blocklist of free consumer email domains that are blocked when using our pre-loaded "Consumer Email Domain Blocklist" rule.
 [View that list here](/help/marketo/product-docs/administration/settings/assets/freemaildomains.csv).